A Collection of Beatles Oldies: Release

 they already owned and "The era of the successful Greatest Hits compilation was not yet with us."
 The album was released in Australia in 1968, after EMI's regional office had issued two greatest hits sets exclusive to the local market, in late 1966 and early 1967.
 There, the retrospectively compiled Kent Music Report recorded a chart peak for A Collection of Beatles Oldies of number 7.
 The album returned to the UK chart on several occasions in the early 1970s, including placing at number 32 in April 1970 and number 38 in July 1972.

+It was also released by Marks and Spencer's St. Michael label as Their Greatest Hits (catalogue number 1361/5701).